seanstark/azure-tools/defender-for-cloud/Workflow automation/Enable-NSG-OnSubnet/readme.md

-# Enable a Network Security on a Subnet
+# Enable a Network Security Group on a Subnet

 ## Overview

-This workflow responds to the reccomendation **Non-internet-facing virtual machines should be protected with network security groups** and **Internet-facing virtual machines should be protected with network security groups** by creating a network security group and associating it with the subnet.
+This workflow responds to the following reccomendations by creating a network security group and associating it with the subnet.
 When a NSG is associated with a subnet, the ACL rules apply to all the VM instances and integrated services in that subnet, but don't apply to internal traffic inside the subnet.
+- **Non-internet-facing virtual machines should be protected with network security groups**
+- **Internet-facing virtual machines should be protected with network security groups**

 ## Requirements